Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

-Associated particles are defined as all charged primary particles with $\ptass >$ 0.3~\GeVc and with pseudorapidity $|\eta| <$ 0.8.
+Associated particles are defined as charged primary particles with $\ptass >$ 0.3~\GeVc and with pseudorapidity $|\eta| <$ 0.8.
+As additional requirement, for this study only pions, kaons, protons, electrons and muons are considered as associated particles.
 The associated-particle sample does not include the decay products of the trigger D meson.
-Reconstructed charged-particle tracks with at least 70 space points out of 159 in the TPC, 2 out of 6 in the ITS, and a $\chi^2$/NDF of the momentum fit in the TPC smaller than 2 were considered.
+Reconstructed charged-particle tracks with at least 70 space points out of 159 in the TPC, 2 out of 6 in the ITS, and a $\chi^2$/ndf of the momentum fit in the TPC smaller than 2 were considered.
 The contamination of non-primary particles was largely suppressed by requiring the distance of closest approach (DCA) of the track to the primary vertex to be less than 1 cm in the transverse ($xy$) plane and along the beam line ($z$-direction).
 This selection identifies primary particles with a purity varying from 95\% to 99\% (increasing with $\ptass$) and rejects a negligible amount of primary particles.
 In particular, less than 1\% of the primary particles originating from decays of heavy-flavour hadrons are discarded.
 For the $\Dzero$ mesons produced in $\Dstar \to \Dzero\pi^{+}$ decays, the low-$\pt$ pion accompanying the $\Dzero$ was removed from the sample of associated particles by rejecting tracks that, combined with the $\Dzero$, yielded a $\Delta M$ consistent within 3$\sigma$ with the $\Dstar$ mass peak.
 It was verified with Monte Carlo simulations that this selection rejects more than 99\% of the pions from $\Dstar$ decays in all D-meson $\pt$ intervals considered and has an efficiency larger than 99\% for primary particles with $\ptass >$ 0.3~\GeVc.
 The selection criteria described above provided an average track reconstruction efficiency for charged particles with $\ptass > 0.3$~\GeVc of about 83\% (82\%) in pp (\pPb) collisions in the pseudorapidity interval $|\eta| <$ 0.8, with an increasing trend as a function of $\ptass$ up to $\approx1$~\GeVc, followed by saturation at about 90\%.
 As the track reconstruction efficiency has a sudden drop below $\approx0.3$~\GeVc, caused by the TPC requirements in the track selection, this transverse momentum value was chosen as the minimum $\ptass$ for the analysis.